 For more information, see our Informed Consent Workbook.

-I’m registered with CRPO and another college.
+Q: I’m registered with CRPO and another college.
 As a dually-registered practitioner, what do I need to know?

 As a starting point, dually-registered professionals are encouraged to review the standards and policies of the colleges with which they are registered.
 Many colleges have specific standards that apply to dually-registered professionals, though CRPO does not have such resources at this time.
-Until a standard or guideline on this subject exists, members of CRPO are encouraged to carefully review CRPO’s Professional Practice Standards in light of their dual practice, in particular Standards 1.2: Use of Terms, Titles and Designations, 1.6: Conflict-of-Interest, 1.7: Dual or Multiple Relationships, 3.1: Confidentiality, 3.2: Consent, 5.3: Issuing Accurate Documents and 6.2: Advertising and Representing Yourself and Your Services.
+Until a standard or guideline on this subject exists, CRPO registrants are encouraged to carefully review CRPO’s Professional Practice Standards in light of their dual practice, in particular Standards 1.2: Use of Terms, Titles and Designations, 1.6: Conflict-of-Interest, 1.7: Dual or Multiple Relationships, 3.1: Confidentiality, 3.2: Consent, 5.3: Issuing Accurate Documents and 6.2: Advertising and Representing Yourself and Your Services.